SaiBalaji2001/assignment2-GADI/README.md

 3. Kieron Pollard

 # This Section is for an unordered list
-#### Chennai Super Kings
+#### Other teams i like
-- MS Dhoni
+- Chennai Super Kings
-- Suresh Raina
+- Royal Challengers Bangalore
-- Ravindra Jadeja
+- Sunrisers Hyderabad